Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 Example: 4-Desk Pod Bill of Materials

-Here is a simple bill of materials for a 4-desk pod using the in-wall PoE switch pattern in a Canadian office:
+Here is a simple bill of materials for a 4-desk pod using the in-wall PoE switch pattern:

-• 1 × 23-AWG Cat6e home run (for example POEJC6E-CMP) from the IDF to the pod location.
+• 1 × permanent link home run (for example POEJC6E-CMP) from the IDF to the pod location.

 • 1 × port on a GRID PoE or PoE++ switch (for example POEJK-S48-750E).

-• 4 × Slim Cat6A patch cords from the in-wall switch to devices or nearby outlets.
+• 4 × short patch cords from the plate to endpoints.

 • Optional: PoE-to-USB-C adapters (POEJK-USB) for laptops or small devices.

-Compared to four traditional home runs and a desk switch, this pod uses one patch panel port, one PoE switch port and one home run, while still serving all four desks.
-That is where the cabling, rack and labour savings add up.
+Compared to multiple traditional home runs and a desk switch, this pod can use one patch panel port, one PoE switch port and one feeder, while still serving the local endpoints.
+That is where cabling, rack space and labour savings tend to appear—especially in high-density layouts.

 When Not to Use an In-Wall PoE Switch

-In these cases, you might still use POE-Jack® for desks and light loads, while serving outliers with traditional fibre, specialised industrial PoE or separate AC circuits.
+In these cases, you can still mix approaches: use POE-Jack® where it fits and serve outliers with traditional fibre, specialized industrial PoE or separate AC circuits.

 FAQ: In-Wall PoE Switches & POE-Jack® in Canada